 With C-level roles on board, how do you find the talent that will drive your digital transformation program?
 Organizations have a few different options available:

 A hybrid approach may be your most successful path.
-In a study conducted by the Harvard Business Review (HBR), insiders with little digital experience who are placed at the head of digital initiatives succeeded about 80% of the time.
+In a study conducted by the Harvard Business Review (HBR), insiders with little digital experience who are placed at the head of digital transformation initiatives succeeded about 80% of the time.
 Why?
 Because digital transformation is more than technology.
 It takes someone with in-depth business knowledge to undertake organization, which is what enterprise digital transformation is really about.

-Make change management the center of your digital transformation vision.
+Make change management the center of your digital transformation strategy.
 One of the most important aspects of a successful digital transformation is encouraging an organization-wide paradigm shift from the siloed workstyle to a more collaborative approach.
 From the top down, all employees must both understand and cooperate with the change management process.

 Plan for long-term sustainability and demonstrate commitment to change.
 Once the idea of change has been communicated to employees, it is important for your organization to demonstrate its commitment to this change.
-Every employee should be aware of the company vision and why the successful execution of this change is important to the future of the business.
+Every employee should be aware of the company vision and why the successful execution of this change is important to the future of the business strategy.